confluentinc/tutorials/kafka-native-testcontainers/kafka/README.md

 composite numbers, and a third dead-letter queue where we will send any naughty events (e.g., if the event is not deserializable as an integer).

-Note: this kind of simple routing logic would be better implemented in Kafka Streams by implementing a [`TopicNameExtractor`](https://javadoc.io/static/org.apache.kafka/kafka-streams/3.7.0/org/apache/kafka/streams/processor/TopicNameExtractor.html) that dynamically routes events as described above.
-We're just having some math fun with a basic consumer / producer application for testing demonstration purposes.
+_*Note that this kind of simple routing logic would be better implemented in Kafka Streams by implementing a [`TopicNameExtractor`](https://javadoc.io/static/org.apache.kafka/kafka-streams/3.7.0/org/apache/kafka/streams/processor/TopicNameExtractor.html) that dynamically routes events as described above.
+We're just having some math fun with a basic consumer / producer application for testing demonstration purposes.*_

 The anatomy of `KafkaPrimalityRouter` has a `main` method that mostly just does some argument parsing and then hands off to a function that does the event routing given injected `Producer` and `Consumer` instances.
 Specifically, `runConsume`